deeptools/deepTools/docs/content/example_usage.rst

 more details on the deepTools usage and aims in regard to ChIP-seq.
-However, while some tools, such as `bamFingerprint`, specifically address ChIP-seq-issues, the majority of tools is widely applicable to NGS data, including RNA-seq.
+However, while some tools, such as `bamFingerprint`, specifically address ChIP-seq-issues, the majority of tools is widely applicable to deep-sequencing data, including RNA-seq.

 So, how does a typical, basic ChIP-seq workflow look like for us?